aldogiammanco/144l_students_2021/Scripts/2021-abundance-.md

 We will plot growth curve for each bottle.
 Need cell abundance and days data.

+**NOTE some abundance timepoints are missing due to sample labels falling off in LN2**

 First, let’s set up some aesthetics for our plot.

 ``` r